On the Identifiability of Causal Graphs with the Invariance Principle: Empirical results

 \section{Empirical results}

-In this section, we report and analyse empirical results that validate our theory.
-Our experiments on synthetic data show that if the assumptions of \cref{thm:identifiability} hold, the causal direction can be recovered from the data.
-We focus on bivariate graphs, commonly adopted as the easiest yet non-trivial setting for testing identifiability (e.g., \citet{hoyer2008anm,zhang2009pnl,immer2022on}).
+\looseness-1In this section, we report and analyse empirical results that validate our theory.
+Our experiments on synthetic data show that if the assumptions of \cref{thm:identifiability} hold, the causal direction can be recovered from the data. {In the main paper, } we focus on bivariate graphs, commonly adopted as the easiest yet non-trivial setting for testing identifiability (e.g., \citet{hoyer2008anm,zhang2009pnl,immer2022on}). {Additional experiments on multivariate causal graphs are in \cref{app:exp_multivar}.}